A New Winning Partnership: Golden City Gate Global Film Competition and the World Tourism Network

 The Golden City Gate provides an invaluable opportunity to promote all of this to a wide audience and the press in an inexpensive and effective way as part of the yearly competition.

 Since the 2000 beginning, more than 2,100 films from over 100 countries have participated in the competition.
-An international, top-class jury has been able to award several awards in various categories.
+An international top-class jury has been able to award several awards in various categories.

-The annual award ceremony is covered worldwide in the press, television, and the internet.
+The annual award ceremony is covered worldwide in the press, television, and on the Internet.
 The best contribution in the competition is also awarded the Diamond Award, which is often referred to as the “Oscar of the tourism industry” in professional circles.
 It has been awarded across all categories since 2007.

-World Tourism Network is the long-overdue voice of small and medium-size travel and tourism businesses around the world.
-By uniting our efforts, we bring to the forefront the needs and aspirations of small and medium-sized businesses and their Stakeholders.
+World Tourism Network is the long-overdue voice of small and medium-sized travel and tourism businesses around the world.
+By uniting our efforts, we bring to the forefront the needs and aspirations of small and medium-sized businesses and their stakeholders.

-World Tourism Network is about business where members are associates
+World Tourism Network is about business where members are associates.

-Membership information for the World Tourism Network www.wtn.travel
+Membership information for the World Tourism Network may be found here.

 Leave a Comment